-Pursuant to the executive employment agreement between the Corporation and Aubrey Eveleigh dated August 1, 2010, in the event that Mr. Eveleigh's employment is terminated by the Corporation other than for cause, the Corporation shall pay Mr. Eveleigh within 10 business days following the date of employment termination a lump sum in the amount equal to the greater of 24 months of salary or six months of salary for each year or partial year of service, the term "salary" including the per annum salary in effect at the time of such termination, and any bonus paid in the year of or year prior to the year in which the employment is terminated.
-In the event of a Change of Control (as defined below), following the receipt by the Corporation of written notice from Mr. Eveleigh, the Corporation shall pay the above amount for a 12 month period following the date of the Change of Control or, at the Corporation's option, a lump sum amount equal to the aggregate amount that Mr. Eveleigh would have received during such period.
+Pursuant to the executive employment agreement between the Corporation and Aubrey Eveleigh dated August 1, 2010, in the event of (i) a Change of Control (as defined below); or (ii) in the event that Mr. Eveleigh's employment is terminated by the Corporation other than for cause, the Corporation shall pay Mr. Eveleigh within 10 business days following the date of employment termination a lump sum in the amount equal to the greater of 24 months of salary or six months of salary for each year or partial year of service, the term "salary" including the per annum salary in effect at the time of such termination, and any bonus paid in the year of or year prior to the year in which the employment is terminated.
+In the event of a Change of Control, following the receipt by the Corporation of written notice from Mr. Eveleigh, the Corporation's option, a lump sum amount equal to the aggregate amount that Mr. Eveleigh would have received during such period.